 In connection with the Closing, the Company contributed its Tetlin Lease and state of Alaska mining claims near Tok, Alaska (the "Peak Gold Joint Venture Property"), together with other property, to the Joint Venture Company, a newly formed limited liability company.
-The Joint Venture Company is managed according to the JV LLCA between subsidiaries of Royal Gold and the Company.
+The Joint Venture Company is managed according to a Limited Liability Company Agreement (the "JV LLCA") between subsidiaries of Royal Gold and the Company.
 At the Closing, Royal Gold made an initial investment of \$5 million to fund exploration activity.
-The initial \$5.0 million did not give Royal Gold an equity stake in the Joint Venture Company.
-As of June 30, 2018, Royal Gold has contributed \$31.7 million (including its initial \$5.0 million investment) to the Joint Venture Company and earned a 40.0% interest in the Joint Venture Company.
-The proceeds of Royal Gold's investment have been used by the Joint Venture Company for additional exploration of the Peak Gold Joint Venture Property.
-Royal Gold serves as the Manager of the Joint Venture Company and manages, directs, and controls operations of the Joint Venture Company.
+The initial \$5 million did not give Royal Gold an equity stake in the Joint Venture Company.
+Royal Gold had the option to obtain up to 40% interest in the Joint Venture Company by investing up to \$30 million (inclusive of the initial \$5 million investment) prior to October 2018.
+As of June 30, 2019, Royal Gold has contributed approximately \$34.5 million to the Joint Venture Company and has earned a cumulative economic interest of 40.0%.
+Once Royal Gold funded \$30 million, the Company and Royal Gold began, and will continue, to jointly fund the joint venture operations in proportion to their interests in the Joint Venture Company.
+The proceeds from the investments are used for additional exploration of the Peak Gold Joint Venture Property.
+Pursuant to the JV LLCA, Royal Gold serves as the Manager of the Joint Venture Company and manages, directs, and controls operations of the Joint Venture Company.